fabricesemti80/TerraformBootCamp/simple-azure/docs/build-a-module/README.md

 - most often modules are readily available and you do not have to create them - but it is important to create one at least yourself, so you understand how it works (and troubleshoot)
 - after that, if you find one that does what you need...well, ChatGPT or other AIs are your best friend!

-## Future plans
+## Future plans :dart:

 - In a later iteration we can make the module call even more user friendly and DRY with the introduction of [local values](https://developer.hashicorp.com/terraform/language/values/locals) and [for_each](https://developer.hashicorp.com/terraform/language/meta-arguments/for_each)
-- I did not use `outputs.tf` - at a later stage I will add outputs to the module as well, and we can cover this
+- I did not use `outputs.tf` - at a later stage I will add outputs to the module as well, and we can cover this (and how to use them)
+- using `outputs` will allow to use those as "inputs" (also known as `variables`) for *other* subseqnet modules; i.e. you might want to do something with the VM-s you create, perhaps add them to an availaiblity group, or run some provisioners on them, etc...